Lower West Side, Buffalo: Geography

 Although not an Olmsted Park, LaSalle Park is part of the Buffalo Parks System and is the largest park in the Lower West Side.

 The Lower West Side was primarily a largely Italian-American neighborhood.
-In the last 50 years, the neighborhood has become a largely Hispanic area, although it has also received recent renovation and reinvestment from "urban pioneers" relocating in Buffalo.
+In the last 50 years, the neighborhood has become a largely Puerto Rican neighborhood, although it has also received recent criticism from long time residents that are apprehensive of the gentrification of the last decade.